Leopold2333/Bi-Mamba4TS/README.md

 cd causal-conv1d;CAUSAL_CONV1D_FORCE_BUILD=TRUE pip install .;cd ..
 cd mamba_plus;MAMBA_FORCE_BUILD=TRUE pip install .;cd ..
 ```
-These python package installing tips is work up to now (04.24 2024).
+These python package installing tips is work up to `(04.24 2024)`.

 I strongly recommand doing all these on **Linux**, or, WSL2 on Windows!
 The default cuda version should be at least 11.8 (or 11.6? seems that new versions allow for lower cuda versions).

 The tips listed here will force local compilation of causal-conv1d and mamba_plus.
 The mamba_plus here is the modified hardware-aware parallel computing algorithm of our proposed **Mamba+**.
-If you want to run S-Mamba or else Mamba-based models, just go with `cd mamba;pip install .` or `pip install mamba-ssm` in a new python environment to download the original mamba_ssm of **Mamba**.
+If you want to run S-Mamba or else Mamba-based models, just go with `cd mamba;pip install .` or `pip install mamba-ssm` **in a new python environment** to download the original mamba_ssm of **Mamba**.
 Please use different python environments for `mamba_plus` and `mamba_ssm`, because the `selective_scan` program may be covered by one of them.

 Take cuda 11.8 as an example, there should be a directory named 'cuda-11.8' in `/usr/local`.
 You should make sure that cuda exists in the path.
 Take `bash` as an example.
 Run `vi ~/.bashrc` and make sure the following paths exist:
 ```bash